 - LO-2: Evaluate the coming impact of global warming on the emergency management field

 - LO-3: Assemble a set of tools used to develop a crisis action plan

 - LO-5: Analyze a topic of choice regarding humankind’s future, emergency management, resiliency, climate change, etc.

 Describe how you will evaluate your students for each graded activity.

-There are weekly, required discussion forum assignments throughout the course.
-For most forum assignments you are required to post a minimum of 500-words concerning the assigned readings (unless otherwise stated).
-The forums include extension research reply assignments.
+There are weekly, required discussion assignments throughout the course.
+For most discussion assignments you are required to post a minimum of 500-words concerning the assigned readings (unless otherwise stated).
+The discussions include extension research reply assignments.
 The research assignments require you to do additional research beyond the confines and material presented in this course, concerning the corresponding readings and your peer's postings.
 Your peer postings should consist of a minimum of 250-words (each) and utilize reference material and appropriate attributional citations to support your developed content.
-For all forum postings, a complete post will include adherence to the posted writing standards.
+For all discussion postings, a complete post will include adherence to the posted writing standards.
 The key is to be thorough and to use your academic voice to ground your summations using the literature!

 Keep in mind that all assignments are designed to sharpen your writing skills and your research skills and as such, all writing assignments require providing additional research that supports your conclusions.
 Thus, you will always need to include citations in APA Style (Sixth Edition); however, instead of a References page (and in the case of forums only) you may put the reference entries corresponding to your in-text citations at the bottom of each post (for formal weekly written assignments you must appropriately utilize a separate, formatted, reference page.